maeligg/coronavirus-or-movie/README.md

 # COVID-19 or Movie ?

 We're going through strange times right now, and some pictures that we see in the news seem like they could come from a movie.
-Can you tell which is which ?
+Can you tell which is which?
 Made by [Mamboleoo](https://twitter.com/Mamboleoo) and [MaelB](https://twitter.com/MaelB) using [Svelte](https://svelte.dev/).

 ![screenshot of COVID-19 or Movie site](https://covid19-or-movie.pizza/ "COVID-19 or Movie site")